DrHazemAli/AzureImageSDK/wiki/Installation.md

 # Installation Guide

-This guide walks you through installing the Azure AI SDK for .NET.
+This guide walks you through installing the Azure Image SDK for .NET.

 ## Prerequisites